Win CE Integrators Guide

 Prior to this date the driver interpreted these settings differently, 0 = 1, 1 = 1.5 and 2 = 2.

-Important note: when defining a serial device it is important that you do not define the USB settings in the registry as this will prevent touch working in serial mode.
+For single device definitions, when defining a serial device it is important that you do not define the USB settings in the registry as this will prevent touch working in serial mode.
 USB is considered configured if the vid is defined in the registry

 It should not be defined or commented out as in the example above.